 Intergovernmental cooperation is an effective way for local governments to respond to recreational needs.
 Cooperative efforts can eliminate unnecessary duplication of services, reduce overall park and recreation costs, and can more effectively meet the educational, recreational, and leisure time needs of a region.

-General Statements of Cooperation
+Examples of General Statements of Cooperation

 - Interlocal cooperation agreement between Cheney, Medical Lake and Airway Heights for the purpose of collaborating to provide the West Plains with combined recreational opportunities, 02/14/2012-12/31/2012, with one year extensions